 12. Snake plant

 It’s comically dubbed as ‘mother-in-law’s tongue’.
 They have a neat leaf structure.
 The grandeur is complement by minimalism in design.
-They don’t need much sun or water to survive.
+Snake plants don’t need much sun or water to survive.
 It’s perfectly beginner friendly, being an easy choice for any corner of your home.

 13. Spider plant